betweenbrain/Team-Member-Import/README.md

 ## Team Member Import

 A Joomla CLI script for importing a CSV file as a set of Joomla articles, used as Team Member pages for [Starberry](http://starberry.tv/).

 ### Usage

+Clone this repo, or manually add `import-team.php`, to your Joomla site's `cli` directory.

 Used as `php import-team.php --file team.csv --parentId 11 --fieldsMap fields.csv`